 - Get your subject closer to the background

-If this tutorial has helped you to understand depth of field, share that too – we love good news!
+If this tutorial has helped you to understand depth of field in photography, share that too – I love good news!